liferay/lexicon-site/src/pages/docs/satellites/fileUpload.md

         ![file upload simple empty state hover](../../../images/FileUploadEmptyStateHover.png)

-* Once files have been added to the upload system, there must be always clear options to upload more files, explicit button and drag and drop option.
+* Once files have been added to the upload system, there must be clear options to upload more files: An explicit button and a drag and drop option.
-* The scroll must be only vertical if needed.
+* The scroll must only be vertical if needed.
 * Each file can be deleted individually.
-* Each file can retry the upload individually
+* Each file can retry the upload individually.

 #### File Uploader

 ![file upload simple](../../../images/FileUpload.png)

-* File uploader admits any kind of file further that images as it can be pdfs, docs, etc.
+* File uploader accepts any file, including images, pdfs, docs, etc.
-* After dropping files in the area, a list with the upload status is displayed allowing the users to see the upload status of each single file.
+* After dropping files in the area, the upload status of each file is displayed in a list.
 * Files that didn't complete the upload process provide the option to retry the upload.
-* Every file must be always possible to be removed.
+* Every file must be removable.

-In this example the file uploader counts with a form to predefine a certain configuration for the files uploaded.
+In this example, the file uploader works together with a form to predefine configuration options for the uploaded files:

 ![file upload simple with errors](../../../images/FileUploaderErrorStatePanelOpen.png)